kuhe/demo-systemjs-jspm-react/readme.md

 </head>
 <body>
     This imports react minified, but your own application code asynchronously.
     A good mix of load speed and ease of development.
-But no future JS features.
-    Doesn't work for transpilation (ES6/JSX)
     <script>
         System.config({
             packages: {